AdobeDocs/cc-everywhere/src/pages/guides/review/rejections.md

 ### 3. Seek Clarification

-- If any feedback is unclear, reach out to the review team for clarification.
-Understanding their requirements fully can help you make the right adjustments.
+- If you have any questions, feel free to contact us at [ccintrev@adobe.com](mailto:ccintrev@adobe.com) or reach out on our [Adobe Express Embed SDK community forum](https://community.adobe.com/t5/express-embed-sdk/ct-p/ct-express-embed-sdk?page=1&sort=latest_replies&lang=all&tabid=all).

 ### 4. Test Your App

 - Before resubmitting, thoroughly test your app to ensure all issues have been resolved.
 This includes checking functionality, accessibility, and consistency.

-### 5. Update Documentation
+### 5. Update Notes to reviewer section

-- Make sure all documentation, including the "Notes to reviewer" section, is complete and clear.
+- Make sure the "Notes to reviewer" section, is complete and clear.
 Provide detailed instructions on how to test your app.

 ### 6. Consult the Guidelines

-- Revisit the submission guidelines to ensure your app meets all the requirements.
-Sometimes, small details can make a big difference.
+- Revisit the [submission guidelines](./submission_guidelines.md) and [test cases](./test_cases.md) to ensure your app meets all the requirements.

 ### 7. Resubmit